NationalSecurityAgency/skills-docs/docs/contribution/devEnv.md

 # Development Environment

-We recommend developing SkillTree in *nix environment.
+We recommend developing SkillTree in a *nix environment.

 ## Prerequisites